Loading...

 1969 - 1970

 LP.2108.2.4 is the second stereo pressing of Something New in Canada, appearing around 1969.
-It is identical to LP.2108.2.3 except for the front cover, where the arrow-shaped STEREO banner was replaced by a BLOCK STEREO designation.
-Like its predecessor, the cover carries no "also available in monophonic" notice (see General Information below).
+It is identical to LP.2108.2.3 except for the front cover, where the arrow-shaped STEREO banner was replaced by a BLOCK stereo designation.
+Like its predecessor, the cover carries no "Also Available in Monophonic" notice.

 Availability